Introduction to Test Coverage

 4. Improve Testing Approach

-The test coverage is very helpful to keep the team updated about the time and work progress ratio so that they can try different approaches of working if required to complete the work effectively and efficiently which eventually leads to getting the testing approaches of the testers improved.
+It is very helpful to keep the team updated about the time and work progress ratio so that they can try different approaches of working if required to complete the work effectively and efficiently which eventually leads to getting the testing approaches of the testers improved.

-The test coverage has been considered as the best way of calculating the amount of testing work that has been completed or yet to be completed.
+It has been considered as the best way of calculating the amount of testing work that has been completed or yet to be completed.
 It makes work a bit easy for the testers by keeping them aware of how things are flowing.
 It may also be used by the testers to make themselves planned for delivering the task assigned to them at a given time.
 It is one of the modern approaches that has been introduced into the contemporary way of developing the software.